zitunstu24/GeneExpressionProfiling/README.md

 Following the steps

-For mac users, it is recommended to install xquartz (https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.1/XQuartz-2.8.1.dmg) for handling libraries and applications.
+For mac users, it is recommended to install xquartz (https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.1/XQuartz-2.8.1.dmg) for handling libraries , applications and to avoid long waiting time to create heatmaps.

 1. $ git clone https://github.com/zitunstu24/GeneExpressionProfiling
 2. $ cd GeneExpressionProfiling